Network Attacks and Network Security Threats

 Attackers build botnets, large fleets of compromised devices, and use them to direct false traffic at your network or servers.
 DDoS can occur at the network level, for example by sending huge volumes of SYN/ACC packets which can overwhelm a server, or at the application level, for example by performing complex SQL queries that bring a database to its knees.

 A man in the middle attack involves attackers intercepting traffic, either between your network and external sites or within your network.
 If communication protocols are not secured or attackers find a way to circumvent that security, they can steal data that is being transmitted, obtain user credentials and hijack their sessions.

 Many websites accept user inputs and fail to validate and sanitize those inputs.
 Attackers can then fill out a form or make an API call, passing malicious code instead of the expected data values.
 The code is executed on the server and allows attackers to compromise it.

 Once attackers penetrate your network, they can use privilege escalation to expand their reach.
 Horizontal privilege escalation involves attackers gaining access to additional, adjacent systems, and vertical escalation means attackers gain a higher level of privileges for the same systems.

 6. Insider threats

 A network is especially vulnerable to malicious insiders, who already have privileged access to organizational systems.
-Insider threats can be difficult to detect and protect against, because insiders do not need to penetrate the network in order to do harm.
-New technologies like User and Even Behavioral Analytics (UEBA) can help identify suspicious or anomalous behavior by internal users, which can help identify insider attacks.
+Insider threats can be difficult to detect and protect against because insiders do not need to penetrate the network in order to do harm.
+New technologies like User and Even Behavioral Analytics (UEBA) can help identify suspicious or anomalous behaviour by internal users, which can help identify insider attacks.